 The startup fundraising process is holding us back.
 We don’t think you should have to know a guy who knows a guy to meet the right investors and we’re building systems to make that possible.
 We believe that if we can make fundraising more accessible and straightforward we can speed up the mechanism by which innovation happens and get the future built faster.

 Open Scout is on a mission is to displace the need for warm introductions within the early-stage financing process.
 With that mission in mind we’ve set out to take tangible steps forward.
-More specifically, we have launched a non-exclusive scout program on campuses across the country (and on a few campuses internationally) that reports back to a growing network of investors.
-At the time of writing, this scout program is active on 33 campuses and the investor network has grown to reach over 350 investors ranging from professional investors at firms like General Catalyst, First Round, and Sequoia to active individual Angel investors within groups like AirAngels, Havard Business School Angels, and New York City Angels.
+More specifically, we have launched a non-exclusive scout program across the country (and in a few areas internationally) — starting with University campuses — that reports back to a growing network of investors.
+At the time of writing, this scout program is active on +70 campuses and the investor network has grown to reach over 700 investors ranging from professional investors at firms like General Catalyst, First Round, and Sequoia to active individual Angel investors within groups like AirAngels, Havard Business School Angels, and New York City Angels.
 Early on in this process we also realized the need for better tools to share company materials at this scale and built a solution called OnePager that’s used within our network as well as outside of it.

-From here I’ll dive into details around the scout program and the software, but I wrote a more romantic article about why I founded Open Scout in the first place that you can find here if you’re interested.
+From here I’ll dive into details around the scout program, but I also wrote a more romantic article about why I founded Open Scout in the first place that you can find here if you’re interested.

 The Open Scout program is different in that it’s non-exclusive on the investor side.
-That means that although we work with a growing network of over 350 investors across the country and world we are not loyal to — or an extension of — any singular investor or group of investors.
-With that being the case, we task our scouts with helping the founders they work with to find the right investor for them and their company.
+That means that although we work with a growing network of over 700 investors across the country and world — we are not loyal or an extension any singular investor or group of investors.
 A success for Open Scout is a founder finding a great investor.
-Looking for a great investor should always call for a scout to connect a founder to multiple potential investors within our network as well as pointing the founder towards other investors outside of our network that could be a good fit.
+Period.

 To give an example of the “classic” structure compared to the non-exclusive Open Scout structure in practice:

 In the “classic” scout program structure, as mentioned earlier, a scout will seek to identify exciting founder teams and connect them with the firm they’re associated with.
 For the sake of this explanation, let’s say this “classic” scout finds 5 exciting founder teams all at once.
 They’d look to connect those founders to their firm.
 To start, that connection might come as an email with 5 memos related to how each founder team is exciting with 5 PDF pitch decks attached.
 From there, the associate or partner or whoever at the firm works with scouts directly would evaluate the materials and decide which founders they’d like to connect with.
-The effort here really comes during the search for the founders themselves and the following sales pitch if the firm is interested in working with that founder: “We add value in these ways.” - Scout says to founder on behalf of the firm they’re associated with.
+For the sake of example let’s say they decide they want to connect with 1 of the 5 founders you sent along.
+You make the introduction.

-Within the Open Scout structure on the other hand, when a scout finds 5 exciting founder teams all at once the work is really just beginning.
-Part of the role of the scout in this structure is still to find exciting founders, but once they do they are now tasked with helping that founder connect with as many potential investors as possible.
+Within the Open Scout structure on the other hand, when a scout finds 5 exciting founder teams they have a much better chance of making an impact.
+Having discovered the founders, they are now tasked with helping them connect with as many potential investors as possible.
 This is where things get much trickier logistically.
-Let’s say that a scout for Open Scout finds 5 exciting founder teams and then is hoping to connect each of them to 5 different investors that could be interested in their raise.
-When that scout turns to the investor side of the equation they’re now dealing with 25 different emails with 25 different memos and PDF pitch decks attached to each.
+Let’s say that a scout for Open Scout finds 5 exciting founder teams and then is hoping to connect each of them to 700 different investors that could be interested in their raise.
+When that scout turns to the investor side of the equation they’re now dealing with 700 different emails with different memos and PDF pitch decks attached to each.
+Does any one person have the emails of 700 different investors?
 What does follow up look like?
 How do the founders keep track of the progress and engagement?
 It quickly gets out of hand.
-So we built OnePager.
+So we started Investor Day to centralize these interactions and increase exposure.

 And that’s where we’re at right now.
 On a mission to displace the need for warm introductions within the early-stage financing process.
 Growing our non-exclusive scout program and the network of investors it connects with.
-Improving OnePager as a story telling and sharing tool for founders.
+Improving OnePager as a sharing tool for founders.

 These are baby steps, but we’re excited to keep pushing forward.